David5p/The-Ashes-2025-2026/README.md

 ### Styling

-- I used Bootstrap 5.3 classes where possible to support with positioning and text style and size.
+- I used Bootstrap 5.3 classes where possible to support with positioning, text style and size.
 - I have applied my preferred colors and fonts using custom css.

 # Features